Below are some frequently asked questions about fingerprints. If you have further questions or concerns, please contact Human Resources.

 Will I have to get new fingerprints every two years?

 By law, if you have completed a fingerprint record check through WSP and the FBI within the previous two years, the school employer may waive the requirement.
-If you change school district employers, and if your previous record check is more than one year old, you must provide a new fingerprint record check.
+If you change school district employers, and if your previous record check is more than one year old, you may be asked to undergo a new fingerprint record check.

 Can I provide fingerprint record check results I had done for another government agency, the military, or for a gun permit, (or other) as a substitute for BSD’s fingerprint check?